 - Average costs for YouTube ads

 - Expert tips for successful YouTube advertising

 - The latest video ad tools worth exploring

 From the first “Evolution of Dance” viral video to vloggers-turned-bonafide celebrities, few websites have seen as much rousing success as YouTube.

 So it’s no surprise that YouTube is a fertile ground for advertising.
-With 73% of adults in the U.S. using the platform and 2 billion unique monthly viewers, it’s likely where members of your target audience can be found.
+With 81% of adults in the U.S. using the platform — up 8% from 2019 — and more than 2 billion unique monthly viewers, it’s likely where members of your target audience can be found.

 YouTube ads are an excellent way to reach out to potential clients.
 After all, when it comes to social media marketing, YouTube is the only online platform that matches Facebook’s reach.
 Here’s how to make it work for you.